bassiebloomingtonofficial/bassiebloomingtonofficial/README.md

 ![THE Bassie Bloomington of Ponytown](https://github.com/bassiebloomingtonofficial/bassiebloomingtonofficial/blob/836ba3009153dc89ade40ff01d1d1fcfbb06ba8e/1000022648.png)

 [ To Narlen, my ex friend.
 I know you're reading this, since I believe you are stalking me.
 No, I am not copying you.
-God forbid I get into a POPULAR media, like a POPULAR character for a FRIEND.
+God forbid I get into a POPULAR media and like a POPULAR character for a FRIEND.
 Please stop assuming I am copying you.
 I'm not, and never was. ]

 -
 -